 At Home

-5. Get up 10 minutes earlier if you’re prone to skipping breakfast.
+- Get up 10 minutes earlier if you’re prone to skipping breakfast.
 Squeezing in a quick breakfast doesn’t have to be hard.
-I have this super quick 5 minute mindful breakfast routine I do when I’m pressed for time in the mornings and it always sets me up for a good start to the day.

 On The Go

-10. Keep healthy snacks handy when you’re out and about.
-I always keep a snack or two in my handbag when out and about.
-Often times I end up being out longer than anticipated so having something healthy on hand is very convenient.
-My faves are a banana and a small container of almonds – along with my water bottle.
+- Keep healthy snacks handy when you're on the go.
+I always carry a snack or two in my handbag when I’m out.
+Often, I end up staying out longer than planned, so having something healthy on hand is incredibly convenient.
+My favorites are a banana, a small container of almonds, and my water bottle.

-11. Make a packed lunch if you’re travelling.
-Whether it be for work or personal, and even for 1 to 2 hour trips, I always take a little lunchbox of healthy eats so I don’t have to rely on finding somewhere suitable to buy food which may or may not exist depending on where I’m going.
+- Pack a lunch for travel.
+Whether it’s for work, personal trips, or even short 1–2 hour journeys, I always bring a lunchbox with healthy snacks.
+This way, I don’t have to rely on finding suitable food options, which might not be available depending on where I’m going.

 When you have skipped a meal try not to: